 62. FQPA passed unanimously by Congress

-Now known as the Professional Pest Management Alliance (PPMA), the IAC was introduced in 1997 as a way to bring the industry’s image professionally to the public.
-PPMA continues to fulfill its positive PR mission today.
+Now known as the Professional Pest Management Alliance (PPMA), the lAC was introduced in 1997 to bring the industry’s image professionally to the public.
+The PPMA continues to fulfill its positive public relations mission today.

 65. FTC investigates termite treatment practices

-Although the Federal Trade Commission seems more concerned with the claims made by certain ultrasonic pest control manufacturers, its interest in the late-1990s was about termite services.
-The commission investigated larger companies, but the main consequence of the investigation concerned claims made by the Terminate do-it-yourself baiting product.
+Although the Federal Trade Commission (FTC) seems more concerned with the claims made by certain ultrasonic pest control manufacturers, its interest in the late 1990s was termite services.
+The commission investigated larger companies, but the main consequence of the investigation concerned efficacy claims made by the do-it-yourself baiting product Spectracide Terminate.

 66. Operation Full Stop began

-Formosan termites did so much damage in New Orleans’ French Quarter that the USDA-ARS implemented Operation Full Stop, an experimental baiting and termiticide program in 1998.
+Formosan termites did so much damage in New Orleans’ French Quarter that the USDA-ARS implemented Operation Full Stop, an experimental baiting and termiticide program that ran from 1998 to 2011.

 67. Termidor receives EPA registration

-In 1999, the termite industry was turned on its ear once again when Aventis introduced Termindor liquid termiticide (fipronil) to the market.
-Although the product was in the spotlight because of the uncertainty of its fate (BASF Corp. owns the product now), Termindor made it OK to like liquid termiticides again.
+In 1999, the termite industry was turned on its ear once again when Aventis introduced Termidor liquid termiticide (fipronil) to the market.
+Although the product was in the spotlight because of the uncertainty of its fate (BASF owns the product today), Termidor made it OK to like liquid termiticides again.

-In 1999, Senator Robert Torricelli introduced the first version of SEPA, which mandated a federal school IPM program.
+In 1999, U.S. Sen. Robert Torricelli (D-NJ) introduced the first version of SEPA, which mandated a federal school IPM program.
 Its various forms were defeated repeatedly during the next three years, but by 2002, the NPMA was able to ensure the language was at least tolerable to PMPs.